 Suggested Steps for Quiet Time

-As you read and meditate on God’s word, make a note of any verse that seems to speak to your heart.
+As you read and meditate on God’s Word, make a note of any verse that seems to speak to your heart.
 Ask the Lord to grant you the understanding and grace to apply the underlying principle in your life.
 When a verse has been a special blessing to you, make every effort to hide it in your heart through memorization.
-Always keep in mind that your goal in this is not so much to gather or store information, but to gain strength, guidance, and wisdom by applying that which the Lord has revealed to you, (Proverbs 2:1-6, James 1:22-25).
+Remember that your goal in this is not to gather or store information but to gain strength, guidance, and wisdom by applying what the Lord has revealed to you (Proverbs 2:1-6, James 1:22-25).

 Expect opposition “Quiet Time” is at the very heart of your spiritual life and contains the potential for unlimited growth, and thereby, usefulness for the cause of Christ.
 Therefore, expect daily, unrelenting opposition from the enemy of your soul.

-Even though Jesus Christ lives in us (“Christ in you, the hope of glory…” Colossians 1:27) we can not, at this time, be in His physical presence.
-Yet, there is much we can do to experience Him in our daily lives; to be in fellowship with Him through communication and closeness.
-To enjoy a daily ongoing relationship with Him, this is the heartbeat of genuine Christianity.
+Even though Jesus Christ lives in us (“Christ in you, the hope of glory…” Colossians 1:27), we cannot, at this time, be in His physical presence.
+Yet, we can do much to experience Him in our daily lives; to be in fellowship with Him through communication and closeness.
+To enjoy an ongoing day-to-day relationship with Him is the heartbeat of genuine Christianity.

-Life is empty and meaningless without Christ (unsaved), yet this is also true in the life of the saved that live outside daily fellowship with God (believer’s who “abide” in the world and themselves).
-The strength, joy, and consistency of our spiritual lives will be in direct proportion to the amount and quality of quiet time we spend alone with our Heavenly Father.
+Life is empty and meaningless without Christ (unsaved), yet this is also true in the life of the saved that live outside daily fellowship with God (believers who “abide” in the world and themselves).
+The strength, joy, and consistency of our spiritual lives will be directly proportional to the amount and quality of quiet time we spend alone with our Heavenly Father.